Israel expects hostages to be freed from Gaza 'in a few hours' as ceasefire holds

 The war began when Hamas-led militants launched a surprise attack on southern Israel on Oct.
 7, 2023, in which some 1,200 people were killed and 250 taken hostage.

-In Israel’s ensuing offensive, more than 67,000 Palestinians have been killed in Gaza, according to Gaza’s Health Ministry, which doesn’t differentiate between civilians and combatants but says around half the deaths were women and children.
+In Israel’s ensuing offensive, more than 67,000 Palestinians have been killed, according to Gaza’s Health Ministry, which doesn’t differentiate between civilians and combatants but says around half the deaths were women and children.
 The ministry is part of the Hamas-run government, and the U.N. and many independent experts consider its figures to be the most reliable estimate of wartime casualties.

 The war has destroyed large swaths of Gaza and displaced about 90% of its 2 million residents.
 It has also triggered other conflicts in the region, sparked worldwide protests and led to allegations of genocide that Israel denies.

 Lidman reported from Tel Aviv.
-Associated Press writers Jon Gambrell in Cairo, Sam Mednick in Tel Aviv, Israel, Abby Sewell in Beirut and Sam Metz in Ramallah, West Bank, contributed to this report.
+Associated Press writers Jon Gambrell in Cairo, Sam Mednick in Tel Aviv, Israel, Abby Sewell and Bassem Mroue in Beirut, and Jalal Bwaitel and Sam Metz in Ramallah, West Bank, contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war